ditup-old/ditup/DEVELOPMENT.md

     - you should be able to filter the activity by type.
 - [x] fix user profile and write tests for it
 - [ ] fix showing number of messages & notifications when reading messages/notifications
+- [ ] the adder of a tag to crowdsourced objects should be able to remove it from the object until voted.
+- [ ] the new tags should be removable by their creator when not used.

 ### Future goals and ideas